This tutorial contains a small dual-axis sample data set and a step-by-step

 Select whether the data set is Single axis or Dual axis.
 The Montage option is available for processing montaged tilt series.

-The next fields specify Pixel size (nm), the size of gold Fiducial diameter (nm) and Image rotation (degrees).
+The next fields are Pixel size (nm), the gold Fiducial diameter (nm) and Image rotation (degrees).
 Pixel size (in nm) is dependent on the microscope, camera, and magnification.
 The Image rotation (tilt axis angle from vertical, in degrees) will also vary based on the microscope and magnification.
 Pressing the Scan Header button will retrieve the Pixel size and Image rotation values if these are specified in the file header of the raw stack.
 For this tutorial example, press Scan Header to define the pixel size for this data set (1.009) and Image rotation (-12.5).
-You must specify the size of the gold Fiducial diameter (10 nm).
+You must specify 10 nm for the the gold Fiducial diameter..

 Specify the source of the tilt angles for either one or both axes, as appropriate in the Axis A and, if necessary, the Axis B box(es).
 In this example, tilt angles are stored in the extended header and so the default Extract tilt angles from data should be used.
 If you are reconstructing a tilt series that was taken in two directions from zero degrees, you can turn on Series was bidirectional from, and this will take care of setting some appropriate alignment parameters.
 You can also optionally specify individual projections to exclude from processing steps.
 The syntax for this exclude list is a comma separated list of ranges (e.g., 1,4-5,60-70).
+If you do exclude views, you can turn on Remove excluded views in the section above to avoid carrying these views through into various intermediate files, which can be confusing.
 Notice that there is a also a button in this section to open the raw data file for viewing in 3dmod.

 It is useful to look at the raw tilt series files in order to make decisions about preprocessing steps or to see if there are any particular views that have poor image quality, and that you want to exclude from the alignment and reconstruction.